-D. The process for establishing fees shall be as follows:

-1. In academic years ending in odd numbers (e.g., June 30, 2003, prior to the short session of the General Assembly in 2004), the process shall be initiated at the beginning of the fall semester and contain the following steps.

-a.
-The vice president for finance shall issue instructions to the campus chancellors calling for them to initiate a review of fees.
+- 3. The process for establishing fees shall be as follows: - A. In academic years ending in odd numbers (e.g., June 30, 2003, prior to the short session of the General Assembly in 2004), the process shall be initiated at the beginning of the fall semester and contain the following steps. - i.
+The Vice President for Finance shall issue instructions to the campus chancellors calling for them to initiate a review of fees. - ii.

-b.
 Each chancellor shall establish a fee review committee with representatives of all aspects of campus life, including, but not limited to, representatives from Business Affairs, Student Affairs, the Financial Aid Office, and the student body.
-The committee shall conduct a complete review of student fees from a zero-based budgeting perspective and shall make recommendations to the chancellor for establishing fees effective with the upcoming fall semester.
+The Committee shall conduct a complete review of student fees from a zero-based budgeting perspective and shall make recommendations to the chancellor for establishing fees effective with the upcoming fall semester.
 The review will include an examination of alternative resources, including available institutional reserves, to determine if other funding is available to provide the services in lieu of establishing the fee.
 The review will include a reassessment of the existing operating methods to ensure that operations are performed in a cost-effective manner.
 If the committee determines that an increase in a fee is needed, the committee shall attempt to decrease another fee so that the total cost of education for students does not increase.
-In order to ensure that all students are able to meet the increased cost of education, the university's financial aid officer, working with the committee, shall determine that sufficient financial aid is available, from whatever sources are possible.

-c.
-The chancellor shall review the recommendations of the committee and present recommendations to the board of trustees for review and approval.
-Before a chancellor makes recommendations to the board of trustees, the recommendations of the fee review committee will be shared with student government leaders so that students may inform the chancellor of their perspectives on the proposed changes.

-d.
-The recommendations of the board of trustees will be forwarded to the president for review.
+In order to ensure that all students are able to meet the increased cost of education, the university's financial aid officer, working with the committee, shall determine that sufficient financial aid is available, from whatever sources are possible. - iii.
+The chancellor shall review the recommendations of the Committee and present recommendations to the Board of Trustees for review and approval.
+Before a chancellor makes recommendations to the Board of Trustees, the recommendations of the fee review committee will be shared with student government leaders so that students may inform the chancellor of their perspectives on the proposed changes. - iv.
+The recommendations of the Board of Trustees will be forwarded to the President for review.